-(4.)
-Sufficient information, as specified in the "site sampling plan" required under Section

-30(e)(i)(C)(II)(3.) of this Chapter, shall be prepared and recorded to document the waste quantity represented by the samples and, as applicable, the operating conditions for the source or process generating the hazardous waste represented by the samples.
+..ii(D) (4.)
+Sufficient information, as specified in the "site sampling plan" required under Section 30(e)(i)(C)(II)(3.) of this Chapter, shall be prepared and recorded to document the waste quantity represented by the samples and, as applicable, the operating conditions for the source or process generating the hazardous waste represented by the samples.

-(III) Analysis.
-Each collected sample shall ..(iii) be prepared and analyzed in accordance with one or more of the methods listed in Section 30(e)(i)(C)(III)(1.) through (9.) of this Chapter, including appropriate quality assurance and quality control (QA/QC) checks and use of target compounds for calibration.
-If Method 25D in 40 CFR part 60, appendix A is not used, then one or more methods should be chosen that are appropriate to ensure that the waste determination accounts for and reflects all organic compounds in the waste with Henry's law constant values at least 0.1 molefraction-in-the-gas-phase/mole-fraction-in-the-liquid-phase (0.1 Y/X) [which can also be expressed as 1.8 x 10-6 atmospheres/gram-mole/m3] at 25 degrees Celsius.
-Each of the analytical methods listed in Section 30(e)(i)(C)(III)(2.) through (7.) of this Chapter has an associated list of approved chemical compounds, for which the DEO department and EPA considers the method appropriate for measurement.
+..(iii) (III) Analysis.
+Each collected sample shall be prepared and analyzed in accordance with one or more of the methods listed in Section 30(e)(i)(C)(III)(1.) through (9.) of this Chapter, including appropriate quality assurance and quality control (QA/QC) checks and use of target compounds for calibration.
+If Method 25D in 40 CFR part 60, appendix A is not used, then one or more methods should be chosen that are appropriate to ensure that the waste determination accounts for and reflects all organic compounds in the waste with Henry's law constant values at least 0.1 molefraction-in-the-gas-phase/mole-fraction-in-the-liquid-phase (0.1 Y/X) [which can also be expressed as 1.8×10^{-6} atmospheres/gram-mole/m3] at 25 degrees Celsius.
+Each of the analytical methods listed in Section 30(e)(i)(C)(III)(2.) through (7.) of this Chapter has an associated list of approved chemical compounds, which the DEQ considers the method appropriate for measurement.
 If an owner or operator uses Method 624, 625, 1624, or 1625 in 40 CFR part 136, appendix A to analyze one or more compounds that are not on that method's published list, the Alternative Test Procedure contained in 40 CFR 136.4 and 136.5 must be followed.
-If an owner or operator uses EPA Method 8260 or 8270 in "Test Methods for Evaluating Solid Waste, Physical/Chemical Methods, " EPA Publication SW-846, (incorporated by reference--refer to Chapter 1, Section 1(g)(i) of these rules and regulations) to analyze one or more compounds that are not on that method's published list, the procedures in Section 30(e)(i)(C)(III)(8.) of this Chapter must be followed.
-At the owner=s or operator's discretion, the concentration of each individual chemical constituent owner or operator may adjust test data measured in the waste by a method other than Method 25D may be corrected to the concentration had it been measured using Method 25D by multiplying the measured concentration by the constituent specific adjustment factor $(f{max{D}})$ as specified in Section 30(e)(i)(D)(III) of this Chapter to the corresponding average VO concentration value which would have been obtained had the waste samples been analyzed using Method 25D in 40 CFR part 60, appendix A. To adjust these data, the measured concentration of each individual chemical constituent contained in the waste is multiplied by the appropriate constituent-specific adjustment factor (f{m25D}) .
+If an owner or operator uses EPA Method 8260 or 8270 in "Test Methods for Evaluating Solid Waste, Physical/Chemical Methods," EPA Publication SW-846, (incorporated by reference--refer to Chapter 1, Section 1(g)(i) of these rules and regulations) to analyze one or more compounds that are not on that method's published list, the procedures in Section 30(e)(i)(C)(III)(8.) of this Chapter must be followed.
+At the owner or operator's discretion, the owner or operator may adjust test data measured by a method other than Method 25D to the corresponding average VO concentration value which would have been obtained had the waste samples been analyzed using Method 25D in 40 CFR part 60, appendix A. To adjust these data, the measured concentration of each individual chemical constituent contained in the waste is multiplied by the appropriate constituent-specific adjustment factor $(f{m^{25D}})$.
 If the owner or operator elects to adjust test data, the adjustment must be made to all individual chemical constituents with a Henry's law constant value greater than or equal to 0.1 Y/X at 25 degrees Celsius contained in the waste.
-Constituent-specific adjustment factors (f{m25p}) can be obtained by contacting the Waste and Chemical Processes Group, Office of Air Quality Planning and Standards, Research Triangle Park, NC 27711.
+Constituent-specific adjustment factors (f{m25D}) can be obtained by contacting the Waste and Chemical Processes Group, Office of Air Quality Planning and Standards, Research Triangle Park, NC 27711.

+..iii(A) (1.)
+Method 25D in 40 CFR part 60, appendix A.

+..iii(B)

+..iii(G)

+appendix A.

-- ..iii(A) (1.)
-Method 25D in 40 CFR part 60, appendix A. - ..iii(B) (2.)
-Method 624 in 40 CFR part 136, appendix A. - ..iii(C) (3.)
-Method 625 in 40 CFR part 136, appendix A. Perform corrections to the compounds for which the analysis is being conducted based on the "accuracy as recovery" using the factors in Table 7 of the method. - ..iii(D) (4.)
+..iii(c) (3.)
+Method 625 in 40 CFR part 136, appendix A. Perform corrections to the compounds for which the analysis is being conducted based on the "accuracy as recovery" using the factors in Table 7 of the method.

+..iii(D) (4.)
 Method 1624 in 40 CFR part 136, appendix A.